 Risks associated with not replacing missing teeth with implants

 As mentioned, when you neglect to replace missing teeth, you open yourself up to possible dental health issues in the future.
 Tooth replacement options, including dental implants and dentures, can help you avoid these issues.
-Here are some of the risks you run into when you do not replace missing teeth.
+Here are some risks you run into when you do not replace missing teeth.

 Replacing Crooked Teeth With Implants in Paxton MA Area